gfarge/gfarge.github.io/_pages/about.md

 &#9677;
 {: .text-center}
 ## 📬 *News*
 ---

+📅 *9 September 2024* : Invited to present our work on interactions between regular and low frequency seismicity in the CSEP workshop at the SCEC meeting!
+Find my poster on the same project [here]().
+{: .small}

+---

+📅 *14 May 2024* : Invited to present my PhD work to the Small Earthquakes group at University of Oregon {: .small}

+---

+📅 *29 April-May 3 2024* : Presented our work on interactions between
+earthquakes and tremor at the 2024 SSA Annual Meeting

+---

+📅 *21 March 2024* : Invited to present my PhD work at Géoazur
+{: .small}

+---

 📅 *28 November 2023* : Our [paper](http://doi.org/10.1029/2023JB027584) on how to interpret the segmentation of tremor intermittence in subduction zones is out in JGR Solid Earth! ([open research version](https://hal.science/hal-04312844)).